attrams/bookmarks/README.md

 - [django-extensions](https://github.com/django-extensions/django-extensions) - this extension also includes the installation of:
   - [werkzeug](https://pypi.org/project/Werkzeug/) - which is required by RunServerPlus extension of Django extensions.
   - [pyOpenSSL](https://pypi.org/project/pyOpenSSL/) - which is required to use SSL/TLS functionality of RunServerPlus.
+- [requests](https://requests.readthedocs.io/en/latest/) - for downloading image by its URL.

 ## PS